apiato/documentation/_docs/components/configs.md

 - When publishing a third party package config file move it manually to its container or to the Ship Features Config folder in case it is generic.
 - Framework config files (provided by laravel) lives at the default config directory on the root of the project.
-- You SHOULD not add any config file to the `app/config` directory.
+- You SHOULD NOT add any config file to the `config` directory.
 - The container specific config file, MUST have the same name of the container in lower letters and post-fixed with `-container`, to prevent conflicts between third party packages and container specific packages.

 <a name="folder-structure"></a>
 ### Folder Structure

 ```
- - App
+- app
     - Containers
         - {container-name}
             - Configs
-                - config1-container.php
+                - {container-name}-container.php
                 - package-config-file1.php
                 - ...
     - Ship
-        - Features
         - Configs
             - apiato.php
             - ...
 - config
     - app.php
     - ...